AgnostiqHQ/covalent/doc/source/api/index.rst

 - :ref:`results_interface` is used for collecting and manipulating results
 - :ref:`dispatcher_interface` is used for dispatching workflows
 - The :ref:`dispatcher_server_api` is used for interfacing with the Covalent server
-- :ref: `cancel` interface allows users to cancel entire dispatches or individual tasks within it